 The Citizenry is a well-loved eco-friendly brand that offers beautiful home décor with a conscience.
 Their goal is to provide homes with artisan-made, high-quality items that not only make your home cozy, but make it a reflection of who you are and the world we live in.

 Head to Parachute to replace that tired old mattress with a socially responsible, artisan-made, expert mattress.
-Parachute prides itself on its commitment to sustainability by making all their products without any harmful chemicals or synthetic materials (they’re also Oeko-Tex certified!).
+Parachute prides itself on its commitment to sustainability by making all their products without any harmful chemicals or synthetic materials (they’re also STANDARD 100 by OEKO-TEX® certified!).

 Their passion project?
 The United Nation’s Nothing But Nets campaign, which sends life-saving malaria-prevention bed nets to needy communities.
 Rest easy knowing your cozy new mattress has made someone else’s sleep a little safer.